How Attending a British Summer School Changed Nikita’s Life

 Gaining confidence and improving English

-One of Nikita’s key takeaways from his first British summer school was how much it boosted his confidence, particularly in speaking English.
-He found that the structured yet relaxed learning environment at Academic Summer allowed him to practice English while exploring subjects he enjoyed like business and sport.
-The Content and Language Integrated Learning (CLIL) approach used by Academic Summer means students study various academic topics while improving their language skills at the same time.
+One of Nikita’s key takeaways from his first British summer school was how much his confidence grew, particularly in speaking English and he saw his communication skills develop.
+He found that the structured yet relaxed learning environment at Academic Summer allowed him to practice English in a real way while exploring subjects he enjoyed like business.
+Content and Language Integrated Learning (CLIL) used by Academic Summer means students study various academic subjects in English while improving their language skills at the same time.

 “I was already multilingual, but this was a great opportunity to get better at English.
 I could communicate with more people, and that was really important for me, as I was going to live alone the following year at an International Ice Hockey academy, Okanagan, in Austria,” Nikita explains.